GADev-equus/beatz-api/docs/USER-EXPERIENCE.md

 **Error State**: If student tries to self-register without invitation:

 ```
-❌ Error: Students must be invited by a guardian
+âŒ Error: Students must be invited by a guardian

 Please ask your parent, teacher, or tutor to send you an
 invitation to join BEATZ.